-Wheel Alignment Problems
+1. Wheel Alignment Problems

-Fleet Hydraulic Problems
+2. Fleet Maintenance: Hydraulic Problems

-A soft/spongy brake pedal happens when the air is present in the brake system.
-Fluid loss and improper bleeding are the main causes of a soft brake pedal.
-The only solution to this problem is to completely bleed the brakes according to the instructions on the vehicle manual.
+A soft/spongy brake pedal happens when air is in the brake system.
+Fluid loss and improper bleeding are the leading causes of a soft brake pedal.
+The only solution to this problem is to completely bleed the brakes according to the instructions in the vehicle manual.
 Different cars have different instructions, so make sure you go by the book.
-You can also ask a professional fleet service provider to do this delicate task.
+You can also enlist professional fleet services to do this delicate task.

-Fleet Engine Problems
+3. Fleet Engine Problems